apenwarr/redo/Documentation/Contributing.md

 2018](https://groups.google.com/forum/#!topic/redo-list/wLMZMxtn4wo).)

-minimal/do is in the public domain so that it's as easy as possible to include inside your own projects for people who don't have a copy of redo.
+minimal/do is in the public domain so that it's as easy as possible to include inside your own projects, to help end users who don't have a copy of redo.